-- Always ensure your goods with the movers shipping insurance.
+- Always insure your goods with the movers shipping insurance.

 - Check the mover has described the items correctly on the inventory and noted any damage.

-- Do not ship large, low-value furniture items, shipping costs can be more than simply buying new at your destination.
+- Do not ship large, low-value furniture items.
+Shipping costs can be more than buying new at your destination.